 Mr. Slaughter joined Beveridge & Diamond after three years as an Assistant and Senior Assistant Public Defender in Fairfax County, Virginia.
 While with the Public Defender's Office, Mr. Slaughter successfully defended against a capital murder indictment in Commonwealth v.
 Reed .
 Before joining the Public Defender's Office, Mr. Slaughter clerked for the Honorable James Sprouse of the United States Court of Appeals for the Fourth Circuit.

 Mr. Slaughter is active in the ABA Section of Litigation, the Defense Research Institute, the National Waste & Recycling Association (NW&RA), the National Association of Clean Water Agencies (NACWA), and the Water Environment Federation (WEF).
 He speaks and writes frequently on litigation and environmental law topics.

 He currently serves on the program committee for the Defense Research Institute Toxic Tort and Environmental Law Seminar, is Co-Chair of the Mass Environmental/Toxic Torts Subcommittee of the Environmental Litigation Committee of the ABA Litigation Section, and is the past Co-Chair of the Water Subcommittee and RCRA Subcommittee.

-Mr. Slaughter holds an AV rating from Martindale, is recognized by Law Business Research in Who's Who Legal: Environment 2016, and has been selected for inclusion in Super Lawyers editions 2014-2017.
+Mr. Slaughter holds an AV rating from Martindale rated by peers and members of the judiciary, is recognized by Law Business Research in Who's Who Legal: Environment 2016, and has been selected for inclusion in Super Lawyers editions 2014-2017.

 Recent significant reported cases tried or argued by Jimmy Slaughter: